 A simple phased array radar uses a central oscillator, with its output fed to a set of phase shifters, each connected to a single antenna element.
 As is generally the case for antennas, operation of a phased-array antenna is reciprocal: the phase shifters bring the return from a target back into phase for detection.
 A phased array can generally provide a field of view about 120 degrees across -- for 360 degree coverage, three arrays are mounted on a triangular base -- and it can switch beam position in microseconds.
 Phased array techniques can also be used to vary the shape of the beam, a scheme known as "digital beam forming".

-Another approach to phased array operation that was used on some big radars -- such as the huge and well-known fixed-antenna "billboard" radars at the Ballistic Missile Early Warning System (BMEWS) radar sites in Alaska and Greenland, constructed in the early 1960s -- achieved beam steering by switching between different sets of feed horns.
+Another approach to phased array operation that was used on some big radars -- such as the huge and well-known fixed-antenna "billboard" radars at the Ballistic Missile Early Warning System (BMEWS) radar sites in Alaska and Greenland, built in the early 1960s -- achieved beam steering by switching between different sets of feed horns.
 This "organ pipe" scheme didn't give much pointing accuracy, but for a broad-beam surveillance radar such accuracy wasn't needed anyway.

 The disadvantage of a phased-array radar is that it means substantially greater complexity, at least traditionally raising cost and bulk.
 Phased array radars have tended to be the exception and not the rule, useful for specialized applications where cost is not such an obstacle.
 Modern technology is lowering the cost and increasing the utility of phased arrays.